alphagov/govuk-rfcs/rfc-139-enable-http3.md

 I know GOV.UK currently has IPv6 enabled, so if a CNAME change is required I propose we use 0-RTT = No (`dualstack.m.sni.global.fastly.net`), since I belive Firefox is still the only browser that supports it.
 We can always enable this at a later date quite easlily once it becomes more promenant in browsers.

+Note: According to Richard Towers, we currently don't use dedicated Fastly IP's so the CNAME change will be required, this shouldn't be a major issue because we have a couple of levels of CNAME in place (we don't need to talk to JISC).
+It's also worth noting that TTL on prod is 300 seconds (5 mins), which should be short enough for the change when made.

 ## Date to be enabled

 I've opened an additional [RFC-147](https://github.com/alphagov/govuk-rfcs/blob/103acd22a74b32d4ea9dd321bc0ab05ac664aa82/rfc-147-enable-speedcurve-http-protocol-capture.md), that will allow us to distinguish users using HTTP/2 and HTTP/3 in SpeedCurve RUM.
 I believe we should impliment this RFC first then allow it to capture user data for 1-2 months, before we enable HTTP/3.
 This will allow us to quantify the before / after change in our RUM metrics, which would make for an interesting PR piece from a web performance and user focus point of view.
 So I'd propose to enable HTTP/3 some time in July / August 2022.